-L-DEO's modeling methodology is described in greater detail in SIO's application.
-The estimated distances to the Level B harassment isopleth for the proposed airgun configuration are shown in table 6.
+L-DEO's modeling methodology is described in greater detail in their IHA application.
+The estimated distances to the Level B harassment isopleths for the array are shown in Table 4.
+Please note that no survey effort will occur in waters <100 m deep.
+The estimated isopleth distance specific to shallow water depths are provided for reference only.